-The jury uses adjudication criteria to assess each application against others in the competition.
-There are two categories of criteria: the merit of the project and the capacity of the applicant to carry out the project.
-Specific adjudication criteria are listed with each of the program-specific guidelines.
+The review panel uses assessment criteria to assess each application against others in the competition.
+There are two categories of criteria: the merit of the project and the capacity of the applicant to carry out and benefit from the project.
+Specific assessment criteria are listed with each of the program-specific guidelines.